 The Short Answer: I focus 70% on opinion pieces, case studies, and experience-driven analysis, 30% on comprehensive guides that establish expertise.
 This approach works because AI Overviews absorb basic how-to content but cannot replicate personal experience or defended perspectives.

-Why the Era of Writing for Google Rankings Is Ending
+Why Is the Era of Writing for Google Rankings Ending?

 I've audited dozens of GA4 accounts where organic traffic has dropped across multiple clients who built their content strategies around this approach.
 When I audit GA4 accounts now, the pattern is consistent - impressions remain stable, but click-through rates are declining because AI is answering the question without sending traffic.
 What I tell every client is that this isn't a temporary dip - it's a fundamental shift in how search works.